A-N-I-K/L-ARK/README.md

 # L'ARK
- L'ARK is a live map viewer for ARK: Survival Evolved players.
+ L'ARK is a live map viewer for ARK: Survival Evolved.